The galaxy halo formation in the absence of violent relaxation and a universal density profile of the halo center

-The main aim of this paper is to show that a central profile, very close to the observed one, inevitably forms in the center of dark matter haloes if we make the only supposition about a moderate energy relaxation of the system during the halo formation.
-First of all, we should define the term 'moderate energy relaxation'.
+We will try to show by this paper that the energy evolution of the forming halo is probably the key to the problem of central cusp occurrence.
+Though the density shape in the center of the halo may differ from the NFW profile, we will use the NFW halo concentration $c_{vir}$ to qualitatively characterize a halo, because of popularity of the NFW profile.
 Let us denote by $\ep=\frac{v^2}{2}+\phi$ the total energy of a unit mass of the matter, $\phi$ is the gravitational potential.
+It is easy to show (see the beginning of section \ref{sec2}) that in the very general case the particles that later form the halo have very narrow initial energy distribution: the initial energies of the particles differ no more than $2$ times.
+When a halo collapses, remarkable inhomogeneities and caustics appear; their strong small-scale gravitational field mediates a relaxation and may significantly smear out the energy spectrum of the dark matter particles with respect to the initial one.
+A question appears: how strong can the relaxation be, i.e., can the energy evolution of the system be arbitrarily strong, or the ratio between the final $\ep_f$ and the initial $\ep_i$ energies is somehow limited for the majority of the particles?

-When a halo collapses, remarkable inhomogeneities and caustics appear; their strong small-scale gravitational field may significantly change parameters of the dark matter particles with respect to the initial ones.
-The idea of the 'violent relaxation' \citep{violent} was the supposition that a particle completely forgets its initial state during the relaxation, and its final energy has no connection with the initial one.
+In principle, the ratio $\ep_f/\ep_i$ could be arbitrarily large: the idea of the 'violent relaxation' \citep{violent} was the supposition that a particle completely forgets its initial state during the relaxation, and its final energy has no connection with the initial one.